Rate-optimal Design for Anytime Best Arm Identification: Introduction

-\paragraph{Contributions.} Summary of our results: \begin{itemize} \item Establish constant-factor approximation of the one-shot game optimum and a matching (up to factor two) achievability bound linking adaptive allocations to minimax rates (Section \ref{sec_characterizing}). \item Introduce Almost Tracking: a closed-form, anytime sampling rule that attains minimax rate optimality (constant-factor) without knowing $T$, without discarding samples, and without any horizon-calibrated hyperparameter (Section \ref{sec_trackability}). \item Almost Tracking requires a constant-factor approximation of the optimal allocation function.
-For the canonical $H_1$ risk measure, we derived a closed-form allocation formula (Section \ref{sec_optimization}) \item Demonstrate in synthetic minimax benchmarks and real datasets (OBD, MovieLens) consistent gains over anytime (DSH/DSR) and fixed-budget baselines (SR/SH/CR), despite using neither the budget $T$ nor $T$-dependent tuning (Section \ref{sec:experiments}). \item Derive a tight characterization of Successive Rejects by deriving the exact error exponent (Section \ref{sec:sr_comparison}). \end{itemize}
+\paragraph{Summary of our results:} \begin{itemize} \item We establish a constant-factor approximation to a one-shot game optimum that links adaptive allocations to the minimax rate (Section \ref{sec_characterizing}).
+Based on the one-shot game, we introduce Simple Tracking. \item However, analysis of Simple Tracking is very challenging.
+We further propose Almost Tracking, a closed-form, anytime sampling rule that provably attains minimax rate optimality up to a constant-factor without knowing $T$, without discarding samples, and without any horizon-calibrated hyperparameter (Section \ref{sec_trackability}). \item Almost Tracking requires a constant-factor approximation of the optimal allocation function.
+For the canonical $H_1$ risk measure \citep{Audibert10}, we derived a closed-form allocation formula (Section \ref{sec_optimization}). \item In our synthetic benchmarks and real datasets (OBD, MovieLens), Almost Tracking outperforms anytime (DSH/DSR) and fixed-budget baselines (SR/SH/CR), despite using neither the budget $T$ nor $T$-dependent tuning (Section \ref{sec:experiments}). \item As a byproduct, we derive a tight characterization of Successive Rejects by establishing its exact error exponent (Section \ref{sec:sr_comparison}). \end{itemize} \updatedduringaistats{ After these sections, we conclude the paper (Section \ref{sec:conclusion}).
+Our recommended algorithm for practitioners is found in the following section (Section \ref{sec_practitioners}). }